MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

     >**Note:** We are creating a simple managed disk so you can practice with templates.
 Azure managed disks are block-level storage volumes that are managed by Azure.

+    >**Note:** If deployment fails due to capacity or quota limits, adjust the configuration or choose a different region.

 1. Click **Review + Create** then select **Create**.

 1. Monitor the notifications (upper right) and after the deployment select **Go to resource**.